You’ve been meaning to get a better mattress over the last two months. You have narrowed down your search to a King or a California King mattress.

 Accessories for the California King mattress are much harder to come by when compared to the King mattress.

-It’s quite difficult to find box springs, sheets, frames, protectors, pillowcases, and comforters.
+It’s quite difficult to find box springs, bed sheets, bed frames, protectors, pillowcases, and comforters.

 Plus, they cost a tad bit more than their King versions.

-On the other hand, it’s quite easy to find accessories for the King mattress.
+On the other hand, it’s quite easy to find accessories for the King size mattress.

 King and California King mattresses often have a similar cost.
-Sometimes the California King mattress costs slightly more.
+Sometimes the Cal King mattress costs slightly more.

-Pricing for the King vs California King normally depends on the type of material used.
+Pricing for the King vs California King normally depends on the type of material used (memory foam, latex, etc.).

 Also, the demand for a specific product may influence the manufacturing cost.